Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 @Serializable
 data class Project(
     val name: String,
-    // The 'language' property will always be included in the serialized output, even if it has the default value "Kotlin"
+    // The language property is always included in the serialized output, even if it has the default value "Kotlin"
     @EncodeDefault val language: String = "Kotlin"
 )

 @Serializable
 data class User(
     val name: String,
-    // The 'projects' property will never be included in the serialized output, even if it has a value
+    // The projects property is never included in the serialized output, even if it has a value
-    // Since the default value is an empty list, 'projects' will be omitted unless it contains elements
+    // Since the default value is an empty list, projects is omitted unless it contains elements
     @EncodeDefault(EncodeDefault.Mode.NEVER) val projects: List<Project> = emptyList()
 )

 fun main() {
     val userA = User("Alice", listOf(Project("kotlinx.serialization")))
     val userB = User("Bob")
-    // 'projects' is serialized because it contains a value, and 'language' is always serialized println(Json.encodeToString(userA))
+    // projects is serialized because it contains a value, and language is always serialized println(Json.encodeToString(userA))
     // {"name":"Alice","projects":[{"name":"kotlinx.serialization","language":"Kotlin"}]}

-    // 'projects' is omitted because it's an empty list and EncodeDefault.Mode is set to NEVER, so it's not serialized println(Json.encodeToString(userB))
+    // projects is omitted because it's an empty list and EncodeDefault.Mode is set to NEVER, so it's not serialized println(Json.encodeToString(userB))
     // {"name":"Bob"}
 }